 There is no right or wrong way to communicate risk appetite, because organisations will have fundamentally unique objectives, different funding sources and values, and will operate in different sectors and regions, under different regulatory regimes, with different cultural dynamics.
-An example for private and public sector interests is shown is shown in Figure 6.
+An example for private and public sector interests is shown below.

-Figure 6 Example differences and similarities in appetite focus for public and private sectors
+Figure 9: Example of the differences and similarities in appetite focus for public and private sectors

-Aside from an all-encompassing framework or separate statements, risk appetite should be communicated through functional documents such as policies and procedures, job roles and performance reviews, control checklists or programmes, performance targets and indicators.
+Aside from an all-encompassing framework or separate statements, risk appetite should be communicated through functional documents such as policies and procedures, job roles and performance reviews, control check-lists or programmes, performance targets and indicators.
 A layered approach that uses established channels that are relevant to role and context reinforces the message that risk appetite is part of normal routines and not an abstract concept involving technical risk jargon.
 Furthermore, this affords the opportunity to ensure risk appetite isn't considered in silos, which may result in conflict down the line.